 Money orders are used instead of cash or a check for a variety of reasons.
 For instance the sender may simply not have a checking account and does not want to send cash through the mail.
 Another instance is when the sender has a checking account but does not want to use a check and risk disclosing their bank account information to the recipient.
 You yourself may ask to be paid by money order if you are selling something costly, like a car, and do not want to worry about the purchaser’s check bouncing, especially if that person is a stranger to you.

 Money orders can be purchased at the Post Office, at a bank, or at many supermarkets, convenience stores, liquor stores and big box retailers.
 The ones sold through retail sites are usually MoneyGram or Western Union, the two largest providers of retail money orders in the US.
 For more information on the different types of paper money orders and where to purchase them check out this FQF article.

 Some countries offer a type of digital money order.
 Australia Post, for instance, allows senders to purchase money orders online.
 They can opt to have a traditional money order printed and mailed to the recipient, or have a voucher emailed to the recipient who can then print it out at home and bring it to the post office to redeem for cash.
 You can read more about digital money orders here.

 There is currently no similar system in the United States.
-Various private companies such as Payko and EMO Corporation have attempted to provide this type of digital money order but have been unsuccessful due to trust and reliability issues.
+Various private companies such as Payko and EMO Corporation (both of which have since closed) have attempted to provide this type of digital money order but have been unsuccessful due to trust and reliability issues.
 Even with the successful Australian system the printed voucher is only redeemable at participating post offices.
 Per the Australia Post, banks and financial institutions will not accept vouchers printed from an email.